Information on qualifying for an EC-SDC Grant through MassDEP

 Background

-EPA allotted $38,204,000 in fiscal years 2022 and 2023 to Massachusetts from the Bipartisan Infrastructure Law EC-SDC grant program and will be receiving additional funding in fiscal years 2024-2026.
-Grants will be awarded starting in 2024.
+EPA allotted $38,204,000 in fiscal years 2022 and 2023, $19,249,000 in fiscal year 2024, and $19,554,000 in fiscal year 2025 (total: $77,007,000) to Massachusetts from the Bipartisan Infrastructure Law EC-SDC grant program and should be receiving additional funding in fiscal year 2026.
+Please see the EC-SDC Grant Recipients story-map at the bottom of this page for the most up to date grantees and award amounts.
 The projects awarded through this grant program will benefit small or disadvantaged communities as defined by the Safe Drinking Water Act (SDWA) §1459A(c).
-MassDEP is using the first two years of this funding to carry out the following activities:
+MassDEP is using this funding to carry out the following activities:

-- Provide grant funding to PWS and/or communities to plan, design and construct long-term solutions to address emerging contaminants.
+- Provide grant funding and technical assistance to PWS and/or communities to plan, design and construct long-term solutions to address emerging contaminants.

-- Implement outreach and education programs to inform the consumers, PWS owners and operators, and the general public in small or disadvantaged communities about emerging contaminants.
+- Implement outreach and education programs to inform the consumers, PWS owners and operators, EC-SDC grantees, and the general public in small or disadvantaged communities about emerging contaminants and the EC-SDC grant program.

-- Provide laboratory analyses of emerging contaminants to PWS in small or disadvantaged communities through increased capacity of the MassDEP state laboratory, and through commercial laboratory testing.
+- Provide laboratory equipment, supplies, and analyses of emerging contaminants to PWS in small or disadvantaged communities through increased capacity of the MassDEP State Environmental Laboratory.

 Eligible Public Water Suppliers (PWS)